TheBoneJarmer/Arqanore/README.md

 ```

 ## Building
 Arqanore uses my other project, [Arqan](https://github.com/TheBoneJarmer/Arqan), for access to the OpenGL and GLFW methods in C#.
 Therefore you need to make sure you have all dependencies installed required by Arqan, otherwise **debugging** will fail.
 And I purposely focus on debugging here since you can actually build Arqanore, but it would crash during runtime without the required dependencies.
-Other than that you need _dotnet core sdk 3.1_.
+Other than that you need _dotnet sdk 5_.

 ## Contribution
 Feel free to send in pull requests at any time!